 Who Can Submit?

-The Undergraduate Awards 2017 programme is open to all candidates who are undergraduate students in their penultimate and final year, in a degree course, as well as 2016 graduates, from all disciplines.
+The Undergraduate Awards 2017 programme is open to all undergraduate students in their penultimate and final year, in a degree course, as well as 2016 graduates, from all disciplines.

-By Undergraduate, we refer to the students’ university degree, usually referred to as a level 8 degree/bachelor
+By Undergraduate, we refer to the students’ university degree, usually referred to as a level 7 or 8 degree or a bachelor

 What Can I Submit?